lottehime/ACNH-Pattern-Research/README.md

 For normal design patterns, the QR Code data needs to be encoded in raw bytes (620 bytes) and generated at a size of `700x700` with error correction level M (~15%).
 Whatever library or code you are using for the QR Code generation should allow you to pass these options.
-The data should be read from bytes into a (byte)bitmap and if an encoding to a string is required for reading into it with your library, `ISO-8859-1` is recommended.
+The data should be read from bytes into a (byte)bitmap and if encoding to a string is required for reading into it with your library, `ISO-8859-1` is recommended.
 The QR Code can then be generated.

 The output should be something like this: